afroisalreadyinu/practical-ansible-intro/readme.md

 droplet with your SSH key already included, which will save you one more step.

+### Failing connection on server change

+A confusing situation that frequently occurs when you recreate a local VM, or wipe a server clean without changing its IP address, is that Ansible (or simply SSH, for that matter) fails to connect, because the fingerprint of the server changed.
+This issue is easy to alleviate.
+Open the file `~/.ssh/known_hosts`, find the line that starts with the IP address you are trying to connect to (and possibly also contains the port, if it's non-default, in the `[IP_ADDRESS]:PORT` format), and delete it.

 ### Ping it

 Once you have your test server set up, run the following command to